Create Your New Corda Blockchain

 - Select a cloud provider and underlying region to serve as the home region for your network.
-This will in turn whitelist the selected cloud provider and underlying region, and is where your resources will be hosted on the Starter Plan.
-The choices are AWS US East, AWS EU Central, AWS APAC Northeast, AWS APAC Southeast and Microsoft Azure US West.
-Click Next.
+This will, in turn, whitelist the selected cloud provider and underlying region, and is where your resources will be hosted on the Starter Plan.
+The choices are AWS US East, AWS EU Central, AWS APAC Southeast, AWS APAC Northeast, Microsoft Azure US West, and Microsoft Azure France.
+Click NEXT.

 - Note that multi-region consortium are not available on the Starter Plan.
 If you wish to enable multi-region capabilities, refer to the Manage Plan section for instructions on upgrading your subscription.
 Click Finish to finalize your consortium.

-In the lefthand nav click the Governance tab and then Memberships to see the existing memberships in your business network.
-As the founder, your organization is automatically attributed the first membership in the network.
-You can add additional memberships by clicking the ADD MEMBER TO MY ORG button in the upper right portion of your screen.
+In the lefthand navigation menu, click the Governance tab and then Memberships to see the existing memberships in your business network.
+As the founder, your organization is automatically attributed to the first membership in the network.
+You can add additional memberships by clicking the ADD MEMBERSHIP button under your current memberships.
 Any subsequent memberships will be bound to your organization.

-- Switch back to your business network home page by clicking the Dashboard tab in the lefthand nav.
+- Switch back to your business network home page by clicking the Dashboard tab in the lefthand navigation menu.

 Creating a Corda Environment